techstonia/techstonia.github.io/_posts/2015-12-03-scraping-with-phantomjs-and-python.markdown

 {% endhighlight %}

 ## Summary
 As we saw it's relatively easy to get dynamically loaded content, although it's a bit slower than the traditional method of just firing a request to the server.
-You can clone the github repository from [here](https://github.com/techstonia/scraping_phantomjs).
+You can clone the github repository from <a href="https://github.com/techstonia/scraping_phantomjs" target="_blank">here</a>.